 - If you don’t have a shaker, any tall bottle with a lid will work.
 Just add your ingredients, shake and pour.
 Be sure to strain out any leaves.

-- In place of a muddle you could use the end of wooden spoon, or other blunt object.
-Just apply pressure and twist back and forth.
+- In place of a muddle you could use the end of wooden spoon, or other blunt object, and use in the same way you would use a muddler.

 For this recipe: